-Since 2008 I’ve spent most of my time running workshops and writing books about Lucid Dreaming, Shadow Integration and Mindfulness of Dream & Sleep.
-To find out more check out the full bio below…
+Since 2008 I’ve spent most of my time running workshops and writing books about Lucid Dreaming, Mindfulness of Dream & Sleep and Shadow Integration.
+To find out more check out my full bio below…

 Charlie Morley is a bestselling author and teacher of lucid dreaming, shadow integration and Mindfulness of Dream & Sleep.

-He has been lucid dreaming for over 20 years and was “authorised to teach” within the Kagyu school of Tibetan Buddhism by Lama Yeshe Rinpoche in 2008.
-Since then he has written four books which have been translated into 15 languages and has run workshops & retreats in more than 20 countries.
+He’s been lucid dreaming for over 20 years and was “authorised to teach” within the Kagyu school of Tibetan Buddhism by Lama Yeshe Rinpoche in 2008.
+Since then he has written four books which have been translated into 15 languages and has run workshops & retreats in more than 30 countries.

-When he’s not working he enjoys Kickboxing, dancing and pretending to meditate.
+When he’s not teaching he enjoys kickboxing, surfing and pretending to meditate.

 I am deeply grateful for my teachers Lama Yeshe Rinpoche, Choje Akong Rinpoche, Lama Zangmo and Rob Nairn.